Ammar-Multani/Forex-Trading-Suite/optimization-summary.md

 # App Size Optimization Summary

-This document summarizes the optimizations applied to reduce the app size.
+This document summarizes the optimizations applied to reduce the app size for both Android and iOS platforms.

 ## JavaScript Bundle Optimizations